TeemuKoivisto/svelte-tree-view/README.md

 export interface ITreeNode {
   id: string // ID generated from the path to this node eg "[0,1,2]"
-  index: number // index of this node in the parent object as its values are iterated
+  index: number // Index of this node in the parent object as its values are iterated
-  key: string // key of this node eg "1" for an array key or "foo" for an object
+  key: string // Key of this node eg "1" for an array key or "foo" for an object
-  value: any // the value mapped to this key
+  value: any // The value mapped to this key
   depth: number
   collapsed: boolean
   type: ValueType
   path: number[]
   parentId: string | null
-  circularOfId: string | null // Circularity is checked by object identity to prevent recursing the same values again
+  // Circularity is checked by object identity to prevent recursing the same values again
+  circularOfId: string | null
   children: ITreeNode[]
 }